kentosama10/otas/README.md

 # SVCI Research and Development Archiving System

-The SVCI's Research and Development Archiving System is a capstone project dedicated to the creation of a digital platform for the systematic organization, storage, and retrieval of research and development (R&D) materials.
-The project aims to improve accessibility, efficiency, and cross-functional collaboration by incorporating advanced search features and intuitive user interfaces.
-It also ensures the preservation and security of intellectual property by implementing robust data protection measures.
-This system will foster a streamlined R&D process, enabling SVCI to harness its innovative potential to the fullest.
+The SVCI's Research and Development Archiving System is a project aimed at creating a user-friendly, centralized repository for consolidating, organizing, and preserving the valuable research and development outputs of the SVCI community.
+This innovative platform will streamline access to knowledge, facilitate interdisciplinary collaboration, and promote the long-term growth and success of the organization.

 ## Installation